eganmc/Rate-That-Cat/README.md

 ## Changes I would make

 With more time, I would create a form of admin validation, that prevented images from being uploaded to the website without approval from an admin or moderator.
 I would also have liked to develop the styles further, and to have cleaned up the code structure.
+I would also put in place more restrictions on content type or length, to maintain a consistent and less vulnerable site structure.

 ## Credits